-Bicycle accidents are often some of the most devastating personal injury cases that we encounter.
+Our bicycle accidents attorney in Los Angeles often encounter some of the most devastating personal injury cases in the area.
 While the number of bicycles injured every year due to negligence pales in comparison to the number of auto accidents, it’s an unfortunate fact that bicyclist injuries are more often fatal or severe.
 The explanation for this is common sense.
 When someone is on a bicycle and comes into contact with a larger, heavier mode of transportation, the human on the bicycle is going to suffer more severe injuries.
 We deal with these cases frequently and know just how tragic a bicycle accident can be.

 One of the first things many bicyclists wonder is if an expert can testify in court about how the accident occurred.
 This question makes a lot of sense and it’s natural for anyone to wonder about this.
 Expert testimony is often very important in personal injury cases because the expert is credible and knowledgeable in a way that others aren’t.
 They help judges to understand more about the bicycle as a mode of transportation and about important facts behind the accident.
 It’s up to the injured person to show exactly why the other party was negligent, so when we enter a courtroom to represent you, we spare no expense in bringing experts in to explain your side of events.